MrHedmad/blog/content/posts/stat_basics.md

 The first point is harder to address properly.
 Sometimes, it is easy to choose a large $ n $.
 In theory, the larger $ n $ is the better.
 This is intuitive: the more independent people[^not_people] we sample, the better estimate we would make.
 However, most often having a large $ n $ is not practically possible.
 We might run into issues such as cost, or the invasiveness of the procedure.
 It turns out that there *is* a mathematical way to determine the optimal sample size to use.
 However, it requires to know a few more concepts, so I'll pick it up later.

 There are many sampling strategies and many opinions on what the best sample size is, given some constraints.
 In theory, random sampling with the mathematical approach of determining $ n $ that we will see later is the best approach.
 However, in reality we have practical constraints, so adapting our sampling strategy is often required (or even essential).
 Sampling strategies are a lengthy topic that would not fit here.
 To read more, consult, for example, [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5029234/).
-A pubmed (or google) search for "sampling strategies" might also be useful.
+A PubMed (or google) search for "sampling strategies" might also be useful.

 ### Sampling - worst pitfalls

 As we said, how we sample the population is vitally important.
 And when something is vitally important, you know that it is easy to mess up.
-I mention two bad ideas you might have while sampling:

-We call **"convenience" sampling** when the samples are made from the easiest-to-obtain items.
-For instance, we might measure only people who are near us (like in the previous example where we sampled only people in our air-conditioned department) or are cheapest to find and/or measure (like psychology students for behavioral tests).
-As we've already said, this is usually a bad idea.
+The most common of such mistakes, and the easiest to miss, is **pseudoreplication**.

-**Pseudoreplication** occurs when we consider as true, "biological" measurements (i.e. the height measurements of our previous example) measures that instead are not related to what we actually want to measure, or are generally related to one another.
+Pseudoreplication occurs when we consider as true, independent measurements (i.e. the height measurements of our previous example)[^biological_replicates] measures that instead are not (completely) related to what we actually want to measure, or are not independent from one another.

 For instance, we might measure the movement of 100 cells in a migration experiment.
 However, we monitored 10 different cells from 10 isolated wells.
 In this case, the 10 cells from the same well are related to one another: they were cultured (and treated) together, and we cannot exclude that they influence each other.
 So, considering all 100 measurements in our statistical calculation would be an error: not all of the values are independent of one another.
+The correct way to handle this is to consider the *wells* as our entity of interest: by averaging the measurements of the 10 cells in each well, and using the resulting 10 values (one per well) in our analysis, we would have truly independent samples[^what_is_unrelated].

 The topic of pseudoreplication is so vast that it would not fit here.
 In recent times, it has been found that most studies in the biologic and medical fields are plagued by pseudoreplicated measures, and thus their conclusions are not robust or have to be rejected outright.
 Please refer to [this paper](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2005282) for a solid discussion of the topic.